Frank White (Florida politician)

 Frank White (born September 20, 1978) is an American attorney and politician who served in the Florida House of Representatives from 2016 until 2018.
 He represented southern Escambia County, including the city of Pensacola.

 History

 White was born in Amarillo, Texas, on September 20, 1978.
 White attended Southern Methodist University in Dallas, earning his bachelor's degree in history and business politics in 2001, and his master's degree in business and Juris Doctor in 2006.
 While there, White was also the student body president and the student representative to the board of trustees.

-In 2007, White became an attorney at Akin Gump Strauss Hauer & Feld LLP, an American law firm with offices across the globe.
+In 2007, White became an attorney at Akin Gump Strauss Hauer & Feld LLP, an American multinational law firm.
 He worked there until 2010, when he moved to Pensacola, Florida, in order to help run his in-laws' car dealership, Sandy Sansing Car Dealerships.
 White became the dealership's general counsel and chief financial officer, a position he still holds today.
 In 2016, he became the vice chair of the Pensacola State College board of trustees.